 SSI and SSDI are two different programs with some significant differences between them, but they are both administered by the Social Security Administration (SSA) and the definition of medical disability is the same for both programs.

-Individuals who are found to be disabled and who qualify for SSDI will receive Medicare benefits two years after you start receiving SSDI benefits (or the date you should have started receiving benefits, if your case took along time to process).
-For the details, see our article on when SSDI recipients get Medicare.
+If Social Security finds you disabled and you qualify for SSDI, you'll receive Medicare benefits two years after you start receiving SSDI benefits (or two years from the date you should have started receiving benefits, if your case took a long time to process).
+For the details on start dates, see our article on when SSDI recipients get Medicare.

-Individuals who are found to be disabled and who are eligible to receive SSI benefits will receive Medicaid benefits immediately.
+In contrast, if Social Security finds you disabled and you're eligible to receive SSI benefits, you'll receive Medicaid benefits immediately.
 In some states, you need to file a separate application for Medicaid, but in others, your disability application will be a combined application for SSI and Medicaid.
 Ask a claims representative at your local Social Security office whether you have to file anything to receive Medicaid in your state.
 For more information, see our article on Medicaid and Medicare for disability recipients.

-You do not have to request concurrent benefits when you apply for disability.
-If your income, including your anticipated SSDI payment, is less then the federal benefit rate, Social Security will automatically pay you SSI.
+You don't have to request concurrent benefits when you apply for disability.
+If your income, including your anticipated SSDI payment, is less than the federal benefit rate, Social Security will automatically pay you SSI.

 If your state adds a supplemental payment to the federal SSI payment, your SSI check would be bigger.
 For more information, see our article on state supplemental payments to SSI.

 Updated January 9, 2023

 Need a lawyer?
 Start here.